LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D0-OverviewAndAnnouncements.md

 ### Lab 4

-This was due last Thursday, but it was the week of the midterm and most of you didn't get it finsihed yet.
+This was due last Thursday, but it was the week of the midterm and most of you didn't get it finished yet.

 - What questions to you have?
 - Don't hesitate to ask for help!

 ## This Week

-- Review this week's section on Moodle.
-- Be sure to <u>watch or read all the required materials</u>.
-    For online students, this includes the short class recordings which will be available after 4:00pm on Monday and Wednesday via the Zoom widget near the top of the Moodle page.
-- Things that have changed since Mari recorded her videos:
+### Objectives

+- To develop your proficiency in using JavaScript development tools.
+- To introduce you to the canvas object and to the API for working with the canvas in JavaScript.
+- To develop your proficiency in designing, implementing,  testing and debugging client-side web-based applications written in JavaScript.

+### Changes Since Mari's Videos Were Made

 - This week's lab was lab 4 but is now lab 5.

-### Lab 5

-You'll be making one web app, a meme creator.

-- Read the instructions.
-  - Note that there is a link to Brian's finished Meme Maker app running on citstudent.

-- Accept the GitHub Classroom for lab 5
-- Look at the code review form

-### Due dates

-- Tuesday: Lab 4 code review, if you didn't already do one.
-- Thursday:
-  - Reading quiz 5.
-  - Lab 4 production version, if you didn't already submit it.
-- Sunday:
-  - Share a beta version of lab 5 with your lab partner.
-    Add your lab partner to your repository and let them know in your team channel on Discord.
+---

 ## Reminders